bostontrader/bookwerx-ui-elm/README.md

 ## Sum DR != Sum CR

-The secret to doing multi-currency bookkeeping is to simply drop the traditional constraint that the sum of the debits must equal the sum of the credits.
+One of the secrets of doing multi-currency bookkeeping is to simply drop the traditional constraint that the sum of the debits must equal the sum of the credits.
 Conceptually that still holds, but the actual numbers involved no longer satisfy that constraint.
 Whatever error checking the conventional system provides must therefore be provided in some other way.

 For example: DR 500 Quatloos, CR 15 General Atomic Sheckles would violate the original constraint, but works just fine here.
 Looks like a currency exchange to me, and the motivated reader is encouraged to calculate the implied exchange rate.